• Home

 Acquired Communication Disorders

-Communication difficulties can affect a person’s ability to:
+Communication disorders can affect a person’s ability to:

 These changes can be frustrating, upsetting and isolating, both for the person affected and for those around them.

-Communication difficulties may happen following stroke, brain injury, neurological illness or other medical conditions.
+Communication disroders may happen following stroke, brain injury, neurological illness or other medical conditions.
 They can vary from mild to severe and may affect one area of communication or several.

-• Motor speech difficulties, where speech may sound slurred, effortful, distorted, monotone or quiet.
+Motor speech disorders, where speech may sound slurred, effortful, distorted, monotone or quiet.
 This includes disorders called dysarthria and apraxia of speech.

 Assessment helps to identify the nature of the difficulty and its impact on everyday life.